skfcz/OCXReader/README.md

 ## Usage

-OCXReader should be used as a command line tool.
-The following options are
+OCXReader is a command line tool with the following options:
-available:

 ```shell
 $ ocxreader --help